Groundbreaking at Staveley Market Regeneration

 The newly redesigned Marlborough Square boasts a central outdoor market and events space, high-quality street furniture, bespoke seating inspired by the nearby National Forest, raised planting, feature LED lighting, and elegant granite paving.
 A new one-way traffic system and limited vehicle access to the northern part of the square will ensure the space remains safe and accessible for pedestrians.

 The official reopening kicked off with the first of what will be a regular Friday outdoor market.
-Visitors enjoyed a lively market offering fresh produce, artisan goods, flowers, and more.
-Family-friendly entertainment, including live music, a caricaturist, face painting, and pirate-themed activities, added to the festive atmosphere.
+Visitors enjoyed a lively market offering fresh produce, artisan goods, cakes, and more.

 On Saturday the square played host to a family fun day.
 The day’s events showcased Marlborough Square’s multi-use potential as a space where residents and visitors can gather for various activities, reinforcing the square’s role as a central community hub.